metio/terraform-provider-k8s/docs/data-sources/sonataflow_org_sonata_flow_platform_v1alpha08_manifest.md

 - `build` (Attributes) Build Attributes for building workflows in the target platform (see [below for nested schema](#nestedatt--spec--build))
 - `dev_mode` (Attributes) DevMode Attributes for running workflows in devmode (immutable, no build required) (see [below for nested schema](#nestedatt--spec--dev_mode))
 - `persistence` (Attributes) Persistence defines the platform persistence configuration.
-When this field is set, the configuration is used as the persistence for platform services and sonataflow instances that don't provide one of their own. (see [below for nested schema](#nestedatt--spec--persistence))
+When this field is set, the configuration is used as the persistence for platform services and SonataFlow instances that don't provide one of their own. (see [below for nested schema](#nestedatt--spec--persistence))
+- `properties` (Attributes) Properties defines the property set for a given actor in the current context.
+For example, the workflow managed properties.
+One can define here a set of properties for SonataFlow deployments that will be reused across every workflow deployment.
+These properties MAY NOT be propagated to a SonataFlowClusterPlatform since PropertyVarSource can only refer local context sources. (see [below for nested schema](#nestedatt--spec--properties))
 - `services` (Attributes) Services attributes for deploying supporting applications like Data Index & Job Service.
 Only workflows without the 'sonataflow.org/profile: dev' annotation will be configured to use these service(s).
 Setting this will override the use of any cluster-scoped services that might be defined via 'SonataFlowClusterPlatform'. (see [below for nested schema](#nestedatt--spec--services))

 <a id="nestedatt--spec--build"></a>